TheXploler/GifTools/README.md

 - **Convert MP4 to GIF:** Transform your MP4 videos into high-quality GIFs quickly and easily.
 - **Resize GIF:** Adjust the dimensions of your GIFs to fit your needs.
-- **Edit Gif Frames:** Add frames or r emove Frames from any GIFs or Create GIFs from single images
+- **Edit Gif Frames:** Add frames or remove Frames from any GIFs or Create GIFs from single images
 - **Add Text:** Add text to spice up that meme!

 ### Requirements